 The backlit Tesoro logo is stenciled on a sheet of translucent plastic.
 Its coating is fairly durable.
 Be careful to avoid scratches anyways, as light will shine through them.

 “Break the Rules” is pad printed above the arrow cluster in a durable glossy substance.
 My representative at Tesoro clarified what the slogan means.
 It isn’t encouraging gamers to break the rules.
 Instead, it represents Tesoro’s brand.
 They defy the norm to bring customers innovative products.
-Even so, their advertising doesn’t link that catch phrase to their product in a significant way.
-I would recommend something like… “The Excalibur SE Spectrum breaks the rules, offering innovative optical switches in a package that won’t break your budget.”

 The bottom label is plasticized and utilizes high contrast printing.
 Good stuff.